ZanettaPM/SQS-ranking-code/README.txt

-This code has been created by Zanetta Pierre-Marie, Abhishek Khumar Thakur and  Manga Venkateswara Rao
+This code has been created by Zanetta Pierre-Marie, Abhishek Kumar Thakur and  Manga Venkateswara Rao

 pierre.marie.zanetta@gmail.com
 abhishekkt@email.arizona.edu